aai-institute/pyDVL/docs/getting-started/advanced-usage.md

 [1, 2, 3]
 ```

-#### Map reduce
+#### Map-reduce

-The map reduce interface is older and more limited in the patterns
+The map-reduce interface is older and more limited in the patterns
 it allows us to use.

 To reproduce the previous example using
-[MapReduceJob][pydvl.parallel.map_reduce.MapReduceJob]we would use:
+[MapReduceJob][pydvl.parallel.map_reduce.MapReduceJob], we would use:

 ```pycon
 >>> from pydvl.parallel import JoblibParallelBackend, MapReduceJob